 On July 23, 2015 in Edmonton, Alberta, a group came together to discuss the plan to update the CIPC and formed the CIPC Revisions Committee comprised of representatives from:

-The Principle Investigators from the CIHR Child & Youth STAIR Team
+The Principle Investigators from the Canadian Institutes of Health Research Child & Youth STAIR Team

 The Canadian Injury Prevention Trainee Network